rotundasoftware/parcelify/README.md

 ## package.json

-Several keys are special cased in package.json files.
+Two keys are special cased in package.json files.

 * The `style` key is a glob or array of globs that enumerates the style assets of the module.
 * The `tranforms` key is an array of names or file paths of [transform modules](https://github.com/substack/module-deps#transforms) to be applied to assets.